Need Help Informally Extending Your Lease?

 Tip: Get a Valuation for BOTH the Informal and Formal route

-Speak to your surveyor and ask them to provide a figure for extending the lease for the agreed informal time period and also the formal 90 years.
-You can then compare the two and see which is better value.
+Speak to your surveyor and ask them to provide a figure for extending the lease for the agreed informal time period, and also the formal 90 years.

-Instruct your solicitor
+Instruct your Solicitor

 Make sure you have settled your ground rent and service charge

-Freeholders often delay completion if there are service charges or ground rent outstanding.
-A common exception to this is a Tyneside Lease, as both parties will want to extent their leases simultaneously.
+A common exception to this is a Tyneside Lease, as both parties will want to extend their leases simultaneously.

 Arrange a free consultation with one of our experienced conveyancing executives on: